AN ACETYLENE ALTERNATIVE

-Blue Flame Plus is an outstanding product because it has a high flame temperature of 6,000°F in oxygen, a flame structure well suited to heavy burning and heating, an energy content of 2,810 BTU’s per cubic foot of vapor, and startling cost effectiveness.
-These properties enable Blue Flame Plus, to cut, heat treat, flame harden, metallize, and braze quickly, cleanly and economically.
+Blue Flame Plus is an outstanding product because it has a high flame temperature of 6,000 degrees Fahrenheit in oxygen, a flame structure well suited to heavy burning and heating, an energy content of 2,810 BTUs per cubic foot of vapor, and startling cost effectiveness.
+These properties enable Blue Flame Plus to cut, heat treat, flame harden, metallize, and braze quickly, cleanly, and economically.

 In starting a cut on plate, pipe, or any structural shape, the preheat time will be noticeably less than competitive fuels.
-This is due to the flame temperature of Blue Flame Plus being several hundred degrees hotter than other fuel gases including acetylene, which brings the steel to ignition temperature more quickly.
-The cutting speed is appreciably greater when making straight cuts, beveling, and gouging due to the higher flame temperature which preheats the surface rapidly as the torch advances.
-At the same time the heat release of the high energy secondary flame adds to the heat of combustion of the burning steel beneath the surface.
-The flame temperature-secondary flame combination allows intricate pattern to be accurately cut and sharp turns to be made without “losing the preheat”.
+This is due to the flame temperature of Blue Flame Plus being several hundred degrees hotter than other fuel gases, including acetylene, which brings the steel to ignition temperature more quickly.
+The cutting speed is noticeably greater when making straight cuts, beveling, and gouging due to the higher flame temperature, which preheats the surface rapidly as the torch advances.
+At the same time, the heat release of the high-energy secondary flame adds to the heat of combustion from the burning steel beneath the surface.
+The flame temperature of the secondary flame combination allows intricate patterns to be accurately cut and sharp turns to be made without “losing the preheat.”
 Piercing is accomplished quickly and cleanly.
 Cuts are smooth with no gouge marks.
 There are no rolled edges.
 Preheating with another torch is often eliminated.
 These results are obtained with either a hand or machine torch.

 As various types of cuts are made, it will be noted that slag is minimal and weldback does not occur.
-Again, labor expense is saved because cleanup time is virtually nil.
-Weldback does not occur because Blue Flame Plus does not have an excess of carbon available during combustion as is the case with acetylene and some other fuel gases.
+Again, labor expense is saved because cleanup time is virtually nothing.
+Weldback does not occur because Blue Flame Plus does not have an excess of carbon available during combustion, which is the case with acetylene and some other fuel gases.
 Extra carbon promotes the welding process and causes weldback.
 It is the absence of the excess carbon which makes gas welding with Blue Flame Plus difficult.
-On the other hand, those fuels with excess carbon produce a black, sooty flame, a hindrance in certain applications.
+On the other hand, those fuels with excess carbon produce a black, sooty flame, which is a hindrance in certain applications.